pdp10/simqueue/readme.md

 ## Example:
 ### Compilation
-Below are the commands for compiling this project.
+Below is the commands for compiling this project.
 Maven is required.
 ```
 $ mvn package
-$ cd target
-$ java -jar simqueue-devel-jar-with-dependencies.jar
 ```

 ### A simulation
 ```
+$ java -jar target/simqueue-devel-jar-with-dependencies.jar

 simqueue: a queue simulator based on stochastic time events.

 Number of clients to simulate: 50